Formats

 All the Formats

-Eleven formats for your countdown calendar: text, photo, video, voice, letter, polaroid, interaction.
+Thirteen formats for your countdown calendar: text, photo, video, voice, letter, polaroid, puzzle, interaction.
 You fill a small form, it becomes a beautiful moment.

 It's simple, it's nice